 Boost your professional skills and career options with the UK's Graduate visa route.

 Staying in the UK to work after your degree course allows you to apply the knowledge and skills you've learned in your course.
 You will also gain the experience future employers are looking for and make connections to advance your career.

 Under the UK's Graduate visa route, you'll be able to stay in the UK to work – or look for work – for up to two years after completing your studies, or up to three years after a PhD course.

 Introduced in 2021, the Graduate visa is a way for international students, after they have been awarded their degree, to stay in the UK to work or look for work, at any skill level for two years, or three years for doctoral students.
 It is sometimes referred to as the 'post-study work visa'.

 The Graduate visa is an unsponsored route, meaning you do not need a job offer to apply for the route.
 You will be able to work flexibly, switch jobs and develop your career in the UK as required.

 The Graduate visa will be available for students who:

 - have studied their course in the UK on a Student visa or Tier 4 visa

 - successfully complete an undergraduate or postgraduate degree course

 - studied at a university with a good track record as an immigration sponsor – such as the University of Nottingham

-- have current and valid leave to be in the UK at the time of successfully completing their degree and are physically present in the UK
+- have current and valid Student permission to be in the UK at the time of successfully completing their degree and are physically present in the UK

 - meet the 'study in the UK requirement' – see more in the ‘eligibility for the graduate visa’ section below